bacontime/games-mirror/rules/category-climbing.md

     - Runs of any of the above.
 (Runs of singles must have at least 5 cards.)
       - Ex: <span class="card">5</span><span class="card">5</span><span class="card">5</span><span class="card">J</span> <span class="card">6</span><span class="card">6</span><span class="card">6</span><span class="card">Q</span>
     - **Bombs**: Four of a Kind: <span class="card">A</span><span class="card">A</span><span class="card">A</span><span class="card">A</span>, or a pair of Jokers: <span class="card">⭑</span><span class="card">⭒</span>
-- 2 are often treated as a high card
+- 2 cards are often treated as the high card, even above Aces, in this kind of game.

 The goal typically involves being the first to play out all your cards.